jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

     -----
     - Double solid line square:
         - It is a call
-        - It’s a call to a procedure in the parent
+        - It’s a call to a command in the parent
     - Triple solid line square:
-        - It’s a call to a procedure in the grandparent
+        - It’s a call to a command in the grandparent
     - Etcetera
     -----
     - Dashed square:
-        - It’s a procedure reference
+        - It’s a command reference
-        - It’s a procedure reference to a procedure in the parent
+        - It’s a command reference to a command in the parent
     - Double dashed square:
-        - It’s a procedure reference to a procedure in the grandparent
+        - It’s a command reference to a command in the grandparent
     - Etcetera
 -----
 - Double lines: